ashishdlp/TrustWise/README.md

 # Text Analysis Dashboard

-A sophisticated text analysis service that provides real-time analysis of text content, detecting gibberish and evaluating educational content using state-of-the-art machine learning models.
+A basic python based web application that does real-time analysis of text content, detecting gibberish and evaluating educational content using machine learning models.

 ## Features